UITBU/CISHack-UITBU/README.md

 ## Blood Tracking Application
-A blood donor management app with react native and firebase.
-This app was developed to help Asroy Bidyapith with their blood management activity in Ashuganj and nearby areas.
-Feel free to clone it for your own locality.
+A blood donor management app with react native.
+This app was developed to help common citizens with their blood management activities in emergency moments and encourage young peoples to donate blood in upcoming blood donation campaigns in their nearby areas.

 ## Features
 Search donors with name or address